Black Excellence at King's, Past and Present

 Joseph Chakabveyo – BMOS ’20 (Accounting)

-Leslie Daley was born in Canada, but spent most of her teen years in Guyana, South America, where she developed a deep appreciation and understanding of diversity, equity, and inclusion.
-She is passionate about serving her community, as evidenced by her willingness to volunteer.
-At King's, she serves as a student ambassador and is a member of the Teaching Assistant Fellowship.
-In the near future, she aspires to establish King's first-ever Black Student Association, with a focus on building community and promoting inclusivity on campus.
+Leslie was born in Canada but spent most of her teen years in Guyana, South America, where she developed a deep appreciation for diversity, equity, and inclusion.
+She is passionate about serving her community, as shown through her leadership and volunteer work.
+At King's, she serves as a Student Ambassador, an International Peer Guide, and a Bridging Assistant, where she supports new and international students.
+She is also a member of the Teaching Assistant Fellowship.
+Leslie founded King's first-ever Black Student Association, focusing on building community and promoting inclusivity on campus.
+She is working hard on organizing events for Black History Month with her dedicated executive team and KUCSC, including a steel drum performance by a King’s alum.

 Tasniem El Niwairi – Year 3, Bachelor of Arts Specializing in Psychology